vmagdale2/Sales-Insight/data/README.md

-# data Directory Documentation
+# Data Directory Documentation

+## Overview
-This document provides details about the datasets used in the **Sales-Insight** project.
+This directory contains all datasets used in the **Sales-Insight** project.
+The data is organized into different subdirectories based on its processing stage.
+Below is an explanation of the structure and contents.

 ## 📂 data Directory Structure
 ```
 📁 data/
-│── 📄 README.md (261 B)
+│── 📄 README.md (821 B)
 │── 📁 interim/
 │── 📁 processed/
 │── 📁 raw/